-Through an association shipping program managed by PartnerShip, you can receive exclusive discounts on select FedEx services.
-If you belong to an association we work with, take advantage of our free shipping benefits today.
-If you’re not sure if you qualify for one of our FedEx small package shipping programs, contact us and we'll find the solution that's right for you.
+One of the best ways to offset the rate increases and DIM weight pricing changes is to ensure you’re maximizing any discounts available to you.
+PartnerShip offers association members discounts on select FedEx services.
+If you're not sure if you qualify for one of our small package shipping programs contact us and we'll find the solution that's right for you.